Stone & Porcelain Installation

 Floors – Problematic Substrates

 All types of wood or boarded floors are particularly affected by moisture and flex.
-These floors should be overlaid with a minimum 18mm exterior grade WBP marine ply, treated against moisture absorption and screw fixed at 300mm centres across the board and 150mm centres along the edges to minimise movement.
+These floors should be overlaid with a suitable construction board, screw fixed at 300mm centres across the board and 150mm centres along the edges to minimise movement.
 Schlüter-DITRA 25 matting serves as a waterproof membrane and as a vapour pressure equalisation layer for floors to accommodate moisture occurring at the underside.
 It also uncouples the floor covering from the substrate and prevents the transfer of lateral stresses to the tiled surface.

 If using Schlüter-DITRA 25 matting then the minimum tile size that can be used is 50mm and the maximum adhesive bed thickness on top is 10mm.